njall/ABCDEFBDWS/README.md

  The Task
 =======
 Our task was to design, implement and propagate a standard XML schema for describing web services in the Biodiversity domain.
-The purpose of this would be to allow web service providers to describe their web services just once.
+The purpose of this would be to allow web service providers to document their web service just once.
 If they require changing any information about their service (such as available methods, licensing, descriptions etc) they would be required to do this only once.

 Web service catalogues and repositories such as the Biodiversity Catalogue (http://www.biodiversitycatalogue.org) would be able to retrieve and parse this file regularly to determine whether their information about the web service needs to be updated.

- The Solution
+Progress
 ========
 We oringally hoped to encapsulate both Technical (methods, operations, parameters etc) and Metadata (authors, institutions, projects etc) in one such document but this was not an obviously routine use case for WSDL documents and we lack the expertise to investigate in a restricted amount of hacking time.